«Mutterzungen»

 What makes language alive—and where does understanding begin?

-A linguist who speaks Bamoun, an author who speaks Romansh, and a language activist who speaks Sorbian encounter each other in a room filled with cushions, voices, and memories.
+A linguist who speaks Bamum-Shüpamom, an author who speaks Romansh, and a language activist who speaks Sorbian come together in a space filled with cushions, voices and memories.
 Fluidly switching between different languages, translations, and the untranslatable, they reflect together on loss and legacy, on language as a form of resistance and a space of possibility.

 The audience lies in the middle of this conversation, similar to a sleepover, where language appears not as a pure means of communication, but as sound, relationship, and lived practice.
 Mindful listening beyond linguistic understanding becomes a shared experience.